 Find out the total cost including your diamond and setting, sometimes one or the other is priced too low to lure you in and then overcharge the other.

-Compare apples to apples, slight quality or size difference in diamonds can have a huge impact in price.
+Compare apples to apples, slight quality or size difference in diamonds can have a huge impact on price.

 Only consider pre-certified diamonds by independent reputable Gemological Labs (Do your homework on Labs before trusting their grading).

-Have the diamond checked in front of you by an independent gemologist you trust before purchasing.
+Has the diamond checked in front of you by an independent gemologist you trust before purchasing?

-Have the appraisal done in front of you before purchasing.
+Has the appraisal done in front of you before purchasing?